StasonFox/StasonFox/README.md

 - 🖥️ I’m interested in learning software development and becoming a Software Developer
 - ⚙️ I'm currently working through the FreeCodeCamp curriculum
-- 📖 I’m currently learning web development through FreeCodeCamp
+- 📖 I’m currently learning web development with FreeCodeCamp and Scrimba
 - 🎮 My favorite hobbies are spending time with my family, playing video games, playing electric guitar, and making beer

 ### Languages and Tools 🛠️